 Feeding a baby with cleft lip and/or palate

 In general, babies with a cleft palate either as cleft lip with cleft palate or cleft palate alone, suck weakly and need a special bottle to feed.
 Support from a feeding therapist, certified lactation consultant, and/or nurse experienced in feeding children with cleft palate is recommended for parents.

 A baby born with a cleft lip without cleft palate may also need extra help with feeding.
 However, most babies with cleft lip can feed from the breast or a normal bottle.
 This is also true for babies with cleft lip and cleft gum.

-First Appointment: A newborn should see his or her cleft/craniofacial team within one week (or as soon as possible) from the day he or she first leaves the hospital.
+First appointment: A newborn should see their cleft/craniofacial team within one week (or as soon as possible) from the day they first leave the hospital.
 In the beginning, the team will make sure the baby is feeding and growing well.
 The team will also check for other medical problems common in babies with a cleft lip or palate, answer parents' questions, and discuss the next steps for treatment.

 Surgery: Surgical repair of a child's cleft is one part of the care that the cleft/craniofacial team provides.

 When will my child need surgery for their cleft?

 "When will my child have surgery to repair his or her cleft lip or cleft palate?"
 The AAP recommends initial reconstructive surgeries for cleft lip or cleft palate occur within the first year of life.